inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 - `Driver Program` executes the user code and creates a SparkSession or SparkContext.
 It contains various other components such as DAG Scheduler, Task Scheduler, Backend Scheduler, and Block Manager, which are responsible for translating the user-written code into jobs that are actually executed on the cluster.
 The driver program also manages the execution of the Spark job, coordinates with the cluster manager, and monitors the overall progress of the job.
 - `SparkSession` is a high-level interface for working with structured data and managing the underlying SparkContexts, creating and destroying them as needed.
 It provides a cohesive API for reading data from various sources, executing SQL queries, and performing data processing tasks using DataFrames and Datasets.
 It serves as the main entry point to Spark's SQL, DataFrame, and Dataset APIs, encapsulating the functionality of the SparkContext, SQLContext, and HiveContext.
 This consolidation offers a single interface for working with structured data in Spark.
 - `SparkContext` communicates with the Cluster Manager to supervise jobs, partitions the job into tasks, and assigns these tasks to worker nodes.
 It is the base context for creating RDDs and performing basic Spark operations.
 Since Spark 2.0, it is automatically created by SparkSession.
-If you want to work with the RDD abstraction of the data rather than with a dataframe, then you will need to explicitly create a SparkContext; otherwise let SparkSession create the underlying SparkContext.
+If you want to work with the RDD abstraction of the data rather than with a DataFrame, then you will need to explicitly create a SparkContext; otherwise let SparkSession create the underlying SparkContext.
 - `Cluster Manager` is responsible for allocating resources in the cluster and instructing the workers to execute the tasks.
 Spark can be run on its own built-in cluster manager (Stand-Alone) or on an external cluster manager that also supports other applications (YARN, Kubernetes, Mesos)
 - `Worker Nodes` are responsible for the task completion.
 They process tasks on the partitioned RDDs and return the result back to SparkContext/SparkSession.
 A worker node can have multiple executors determined by the SparkSession config setting spark.executor.instances.
 - `Executors` are processes launched on worker nodes.
 They execute tasks assigned to them by the driver and return the results back to the driver once the tasks are completed.